Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Introduction

 To address this challenge, a low-dimensional state space can be constructed to serve as a compressed representation of the full flow field, describing only the most energetic structures and essential physics.
-Traditional approaches rely on linear projection techniques, such as Proper Orthogonal Decomposition (POD) \citep{berkooz1993proper} and Dynamic Mode Decomposition (DMD) \citep{schmid2010dynamic}, which approximate the system in terms of dominant linear modes.
-However, these methods have been shown to be inadequate for strongly nonlinear systems---such as gust-disturbed flows---where the underlying dynamics often evolve on a nonlinear manifold \citep{fukami2023grasping}.
+Traditional approaches rely on linear projection techniques, such as Proper Orthogonal Decomposition (POD) \citep{berkooz1993proper,kaveh2025data} and Dynamic Mode Decomposition (DMD) \citep{schmid2010dynamic}, which approximate the system in terms of dominant linear modes.
+However, these methods have been shown to be inadequate for classes of strongly nonlinear systems---such as gust-disturbed flows---where the underlying dynamics often evolve on a nonlinear manifold \citep{fukami2023grasping}.
 In such settings, the modes excluded by linear truncation can significantly affect the system's evolution \citep{maulik2020time}.
-To overcome this limitation, nonlinear data compression techniques based on deep learning (DL)---such as standard autoencoders \citep{fukami2023grasping,xie2024smooth,mousavi2025low} and their variational counterparts (VAEs) \citep{fraccaro2017disentangled,he2025physics}---have gained traction for their ability to learn compact, task-specific latent representations that better capture the transient dynamics of complex systems.
+For gust–disturbed flow over an airfoil at low Reynolds number ($Re=100$), \mbox{\citet{fukami2023grasping}} demonstrated that the POD coordinates in the learned latent space cause dynamically distinct vorticity regimes to collapse onto overlapping trajectories.
+In contrast, the same study demonstrated that nonlinear autoencoders are capable of constructing latent representations that preserve the dynamical distinctions between flow states, enabling accurate low-dimensional compression and reconstruction of transient gust–airfoil interactions.
+Motivated by this improved expressiveness, nonlinear data compression techniques based on deep learning (DL), such as standard autoencoders \mbox{\citep{fukami2023grasping,xie2024smooth,mousavi2025low}} and their variational counterparts (VAEs) \mbox{\citep{fraccaro2017disentangled,he2025physics}}, have gained traction for their ability to learn compact, task-specific latent representations that more faithfully capture the transient dynamics of complex flow systems.